DragonMinded/serialdvdemu/README.md

 I haven't tested sound as the uses for this only require video, but there's no reason why it wouldn't work.
 This is meant to be run on a Raspberry Pi 2 but should also be portable to any other Linux system.

+It assumes it will be run by the startup script for whatever user this is run under.
+It assumes that this user has sudo access without a password.
+It assumes that it can write to the homedir of the user running it.
+It assumes that the scripts and the compiled binary will all exist in the homedir of the user running them.
+It assumes omxplayer has been installed.

 ## Current State